Dead men are wisest, for they know

 Email Poem |

-Analysis and Comments on The Wise
+Comments, Analysis, and Meaning on The Wise

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Wise here.